How to Get an Alexa Rank for Your WordPress Site

 Improving your WordPress site’s Alexa Rank may seem somewhat complicated, due to the way it’s calculated.
 However, following tried and true Search Engine Optimization (SEO) tactics are one way to improve your rank.
 Let’s take a look at how you can specifically apply this to your website.

-1. Create Good, Relevant Content
+1. Improve Your Alexa Ranking with Good, Relevant Content

 This might seem like a no-brainer but even the Alexa blog recommends that you take a close look at your content quality.
 Since WordPress makes it easy to create content on the web, it’s safe to say the topics of your website copy is not going to be completely unique.